tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ## Psychology

-Again, we see this same structure remarkably represented in the classic reinforcing loop between thinking, feeling, and doing.
-This is especially interesting as it places *thought* as the *Negotiating* quality, *feeling* as the *Defining* quality, and *behavior* as the *Contributing* quality.
-This also then makes the axis that exists between *feelings* and *behavior* the spectrum acrosss which new thought will emerge.
+Again, we see this same structure remarkably represented in the classic reinforcing loop between thinking, feeling, and doing, which is the basis upon which Cognitive Behavioral Therapy is built (we’ll refer back to this a bit later).
 <center><img src="../Images/117-psycho-triad.jpg" style="width:40%" /></center>
 Reduction
 ---------

-By now you have probably noticed a pattern, that being; everything is reduced to a set of three axes.
+By now you have probably noticed a pattern, that being; everymodel is reduced to, and therefor beaed on, a set of three axes.
 This is not arbitrary as we claim that any system can be reduced to, and described by, a collection of *information primitives* which are called triplets (trigrams). *Knowledge primitives* are structured information primitives and are tetrahedral in concept.
 Furthermore, we claim that these three primitives are essentially three different perspectives of one hyper-dimensional state that can only be expressed as multiple space-time states.
 An example of this is how the hyper-dimensional state of electricity (which itself is only one expression of energy out of many) is expressed as four space-time states of volts, ohms, amps, and power, with any three capable of describing the fourth.
 These 3+1 primitives are represented as a tetrahedron or tholon.

 Info-atoms
 ----------